mattsmithdev/mjsmithdev_hugo/content/posts/say-hello-to-hugo.md

 ---
 ***

 MjSmithDev.com is dead, long live MjSmithDev.com!
-After oh around 4 years I finally decided to do something about this code blog.
+After 4 years I finally decided to do something about this code blog.

 First step was moving away from Jekyll and Github pages to [Hugo](https://gohugo.io/) for the static site generation and [Netlify](https://www.netlify.com/) for the hosting.
 There is nothing wrong with Jekyll and Github pages, I just played around with the Hugo/Netlify setup before and really enjoyed it.
 I'm also using [Forestry.io](https://forestry.io/) as the backend CMS to make it easier to manage the blog posts/images/etc.